Pyrdacor/Ambermoon/FileSpecs/EventData.md

 Note: This event starts an event chain but will not perform any action.
 The real action (remove given item/gold/food etc) is done by an Interaction event later.

+Talking to an NPC triggers the conversation event chains of interaction type Talk (7).

 ## Print text event (0x11 / 17)

 This is used to define the text to display in conversations.